 If there are plenty of acid loving plants such as azaleas, rhododendrons, camellias etc. then you may have to plant lavenders in pots.
 Find a gardening enthusiast in your neighbourhood and ask to find out the soil pH in the local area.

 Otherwise you can buy a soil test kit (such as the one in the photo).
-Soil gauges are easy to use and do not require specialised knowledge to use, and are available for a great price on amazon.
+Soil gauges are easy to use and do not require specialized knowledge to use, and are available for a great price on amazon.

 Amend the soil by adding a tablespoon of horticultural lime, or half a cup of wood ash (both alkaline) to the soil mix to bring the pH into the optimal range for pots and containers.